Gas vs. Electric Dryers: Which One is Right for Your Home?

 When choosing between a gas and electric dryer, consider the following:

-• Availability of gas lines and proper ventilation in your home.
+• Availability of gas dryer hoses and proper ventilation in your home.

 • Initial budget for the appliance and installation costs.